|EXPATRIATE AND EMPLOYER TAX COMPLIANCE AND ADVISORY|

 Present for more than 183 days during any consecutive 12 months period in Romania.

 |Tax registration||At arrival within 30 days from the date the assignment started and a Questionnaire must be submitted within 30 days after 183 days effectively spend in Romania

 At departure, a similar Questionnaire must be submitted no later than 30 days before the departure.

 |Employment income definition||Remuneration in cash and other taxable benefits (e.g. cost of living allowance, home leave allowance, bonus).|

 |Examples of tax exemption||Employment income obtained from non-Romanian employers in respect of work performed outside of Romania.

-Per-diem (within certain limits), business related travel, relocation and > housing cost. > > Not more than EURO 400 employer contribution to qualifying private pension fund. > > |Specific expatriate concession||Taxed on worldwide income starting with the first day when the expatriate is considered tax resident.|
+Per-diem (within certain limits), business related travel, relocation and housing cost.

+Not more than EUR 400 employer contribution to qualifying private pension fund.

+|Specific expatriate concession||Taxed on worldwide income starting with the first day when the expatriate is considered tax resident.|

 |Income of board members||Treated as employment income (executive as well as non-executive).|

 |Tax returns||Local employment agreement: the employer is liable for the monthly tax compliance, depending on the other sources of income an annual Individual Income Tax return may need to be filed.